UFSEC/android-reddit-client/README.md

 ##Install Library Dependencies
 We will be using some additional libraries in our application:

-android-async-http-client for sending network requests Picasso for displaying images
+android-async-http-client, and httpcore for sending network requests Picasso for displaying images

 Edit the app/build.gradle file to add these dependencies.